 Where the Minister is of the opinion that a group of places together form a precinct which is of cultural heritage significance notwithstanding that each place within the precinct does not itself have cultural heritage significance, he may, in accordance with section 47, direct the Council to enter that group of places in the Register as an historic precinct.

-49. Procedure prior to entry in the Register
+49. Procedure before entering place in Register under s.
+51

 (1) A place shall not be entered in the Register under section 51, except pursuant to an interim registration under section 50 or where subsection (2) applies, unless —